HassanTofayli/XO-AndroidGame/README.md

 # XO-AndroidGame
 Just-for-fun android game made with android studio

-Creating an effective README file for your GitHub repository is essential, as it serves as the first point of contact for anyone who encounters your project.
-Given that you've developed an XO (Tic-Tac-Toe) game for Android, your README should be concise, informative, and visually appealing.
-Here's a structured template you can use, with placeholders for you to fill in specific details about your game:

----

-# XO Game for Android

-## Introduction
 **XO Game** is a mobile version of the classic Tic-Tac-Toe game, developed for Android devices.
 This project aims to provide a fun and interactive gaming experience with a user-friendly interface.

 ### Idea